chhuang-one/sqxclib/doc/database-migrations.md

 #### Dropping Foreign Keys

-passing the name of the foreign key constraint to delete it.
+use the name of the foreign key constraint to delete it.

 ```c++
 	/* C++ sample code */